-The Access to Schools by Third Party Professionals Procedure (the "Procedure") supports the implementation of the Ministry of Education's Policy/Program Memorandum (PPM) No. 140: Incorporating Methods of Applied Behaviour Analysis (ABA) into Programs for Students with Autism Spectrum Disorders (ASD), No. 149: Protocol for Partnerships with External Agencies for Provision of Services by Regulated Health Professionals, Regulated Social Service Professionals, and Paraprofessionals, PPM No. 81: Provision of Health Support Services in School Settings and the Student Health Support Policy (P092).
+The Access to Schools by Third Party Professionals Procedure (the "Procedure") supports the implementation of the Ministry of Education's Policy/Program Memorandum (PPM) No. 140: Incorporating Methods of Applied Behaviour Analysis (ABA) into Programs for Students with Autism Spectrum Disorders (ASD), No. 149: Protocol for Partnerships with External Agencies for Provision of Services by Regulated Health Professionals, Regulated Social Service Professionals, and PrioritiesParaprofessionals, PPM No. 81: Provision of Health Support Services in School Settings and the Student Health Support Policy (P092).

-2. OBJECTIVE
+1.2.
+1.0 OBJECTIVE

-To provide a process by which approval may be obtained to allow a third party professional to gain access to a student's classroom.
+To provide a process by which approval may be obtained to allow a third party professional in a parent's employ (or engaged on their behalf)professional to gain access to their child's student's classroom.